 The cost of the wind turbine project depends on the number of wind turbines and their size.
-For simplicity the table below shows the typical costs for a single 500 kW wind turbine, then multiplication factors that can be applied for larger 1.5 MW and 2.5 MW wind turbines, then a percentage to increase that by for multiple-turbine projects.
+For simplicity the table below shows the typical costs for a single 1 MW wind turbine, then multiplication factors that can be applied for larger 2.5 MW and 3.5 MW wind turbines, then a percentage to increase that by for multiple-turbine projects.

-For example, if you are considering three 2.5 MW wind turbines and would like to know roughly what the planning consent process would cost, multiply the ‘1 x 500 kW’ planning consent cost of £50k by 2 to give the budget price for a single 2.5 MW wind turbine, then increase this by 100% (2 x 50%) to give the budget estimate for three 2.5 MW wind turbines, so £50k x 2 x 100% = £200k.
+For example, if you are considering three 3.5 MW wind turbines and would like to know roughly what the planning consent process would cost, multiply the ‘1 x 1 MW’ planning consent cost of £45k by 2 to give the budget price for a single 2.5 MW wind turbine, then increase this by 100% (2 x 50%) to give the budget estimate for three 2.5 MW wind turbines, so £45k x 2 x 100% = £180k.

 Obviously these are budget costs but would be typical for a normal site and assume using good quality wind turbines (which we’d always recommend).

-The income you would receive for the energy generated by a wind turbine is discussed in more detail on the Feed in Tariff for wind turbines, and other sources of income page.
+The income you would receive for the energy generated by a wind turbine is discussed in more detail on the Sources of income for wind turbines page.

 Payback periods/Internal Rate of Return (IRRs)